U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 1. Log in as a super-admin

-2. Change role to `COLLECTION_EDITOR`
+2. Change role to "collection editor"

-3. Go to the admin activities tab and reload the collection “welcome_to_collections.yaml”
+3. Go to the admin activities tab and reload the collection "welcome_to_collections.yaml"

    ![Reload Collections](images/Webpage-Guide/reloadCollections.png)

-4. Navigate back to the community library page and type in the search bar “collections”
+4. Navigate back to the community library page and type in the search bar "collections"

-5. Click on the card titled `Introduction to collections in Oppia`
+5. Click on the card titled "Introduction to collections in Oppia"

 ### Contact Page